rmartinho/flamingdangerzone/_posts/cxx11/2013-02-01-optimal-tuple-iv.markdown

 bugs in the implementations of variadic templates.

 The only function worth of mention now is `tuple_cat`.
-This one is quite tricky, so I will leave it for [the next installment].
+This one is quite tricky, so I will leave it for [the next installment][next].

- [implementation]: http://github.com/rmartinho/rmartinho.github.com/tree/master/code/tuple "Code on GitHub"
  [previous]: /cxx11/2012/12/09/optimal-tuple-iii.html "Previously..."
- [next]: /cxx11/2012/12/23/optimal-tuple-v.html "To be continued..."
+ [next]: /cxx11/2013/02/23/optimal-tuple-v.html "To be continued..."